 What’s more, using the dull side of the foil, as opposed to the fully-shiny side, will help ensure the cookies spread and flatten out the way we want them too.
 The super shiny side might over-do that effect, so dull side it is.
 Baking is SUCH an interesting science sometimes, and man is it cool when it all just works.

-And with that, I give you my very favorite, most frequently made, most requested recipe for the Best Ever Salty Chocolate Chunk Cookies.
+And with that, I give you my very favorite, most frequently made, most requested recipe for the Best Ever Salted Butter Chocolate Chip Cookies.

 Print